-Julia Ursin Niemcewicz wrote from New York to John Kena, her brother, addressed to Nassau Hall, Princeton, NJ.
-She wrote about different people she had seen and what she had been doing.
-She was upset with John for presumably disturbing the gravesite of a Black man and suggested that he enroll in a phrenology lecture so he could "examine as many heads as [he] please[ed]" Julia herself wanted to take a phrenology class, but they would not have the money until April.
+Julia Ursin Niemcewicz wrote from New York to John Kean, her brother, addressed to Nassau Hall, Princeton, NJ.
+She wrote updates about people and what she was doing.
+Julia was upset with John for presumably disturbing the gravesite of a Black man and suggested that he enroll in a phrenology lecture.
+Julia herself wanted to take a phrenology class, but would not have the money to attend until April.

 People Included: Mrs. Riggs, Sabina Slidell, Mrs. Cooper.
 Dr. Adams, Dr. Washington, Lucey W. Boggs, Mr. Newell, Alexander Watts, Mrs. Townsend, Mr. Bacon, Sarah Sabina Baker

 Julia Ursin Niemcewicz Kean, later Julia Ursin Niemcewicz Fish (1815-1887)

 Kean, Julia U..
 Julia Ursin Niemcewicz Kean to John Kean, March 26, 1834.
 Manuscript.
 From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1830s. https://digitalcommons.kean.edu/lhc_1830s/63

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.